REPORTS TO: Manager of Prevention and Recovery Services

 General Definition and Scope of Job

-- Perform other duties assigned or as necessary.
+- Performs other appropriate job duties as assigned.

 Minimum Skills, Experience and Educational Requirements

 - Graduate of an accredited LPN program;

 - Current LPN license or Nursing License, in good standing with the State licensing board;

 - Minimum of one (1) year LPN experience, in area of specialty preferred;

 - Federal-, State- and GHR-required credentials current and on file;